osa1/int-proj/Report.markdown

 ---

 Now we can pass continuations from specializers to interpreters without any issues.
-They'll be interpreted differently by those functions.
+The interpreter and specializer will interpret continuations differently.
 MetaOCaml implementation is in `UnlambdaCont.ml` and Idris implementation is `eval_cont` in `Unlambda.idr`.

-## Compilation with MetaOCaml (multi-stage programming)
+## Compilation with MetaOCaml (staging)

 Implementation of staged interpreter is given in `UnlambdaStaged.ml`.
 It's based on `UnlambdaCont.ml` interpreter.
 Only differences are: